Azarem/GaiaLabs/README.md

+# Illusion of Gaia ROM Hacking

 ![logo_small](https://github.com/Azarem/GaiaLabs/assets/7395229/cbb7c720-ebec-4cf9-8110-edd6f2fbe057)

-# GaiaLabs
-Illusion of Gaia (dis)assembler with COProcessor call awareness and data struct support.
+GaiaLabs is a collection of tools used for Illusion of Gaia ROM hacking.
+It has a (dis)assembler with COProcessor call awareness and data struct support.
 Adding more features regularly.
 The goal is to re-assemble all the pieces and create new rom files.
 This will allow you to potentially change any part of the game.

 ## Potential Uses
 - ~~Expand rom to 4mb and remove file compression to improve load times~~ (complete)
-- Write new code modules and apply them to the rom (75%)
+- ~~Write new code modules and apply them to the rom~~ (complete)
 - Add completely new areas to the game
 - Enhancements to the world map